-HATN195 Honda Dealership Internship II: Capstone Course 6 Credits

-The Internship Course supplements the PACT Program by requiring the students complete 384 mentored hours working in a dealership service department and ultimately serves as a Capstone experience.
+HATN195 Honda Dealership Internship II: Capstone Course 6 Credits service department and ultimately serves as a Capstone experience.
 The students become eligible for an internship after successfully completing the first semester course-work with a 2.0 or better GPA.
 The internship requirement may be met part-time over three semesters or full-time during the summer when no classes are scheduled.
 The work experience for a student at the dealership should be divided over the eight ASE skill areas.
 While there will be some areas a student has had previous instruction, there will also be areas where the internship will be their introduction to a subject.
 It is not the dealership's responsibility to bring a student to a specific level of competency, but to offer the opportunity for development in the skill areas under professional working conditions and document accordingly.
 A representative from the college will visit the internship site to monitor the student's progress.
 This course is required only if a student is not earning credit in HATN190, HATN191, HATN192.
 Prerequisites: HATN106, HATN121, HATN113